 She has two sons that keep her busy but in her spare time her interests are Art/Craft/Design/floristry and Music

 Yuwei is assistant to the Finance Manager and, with her fluency in Mandarin and Cantonese, she also plays an important role supporting the Centre’s strong & continuing relationship with China.
-Yuwei was born in the city of Guangyuan in Sichuan province and after graduating with an accounting degree from university in Chengdu, she worked for a multinational company in Shenzhen until her move to Scotland.
+Yuwei was born in the city of Guangyuan in Sichuan province and after graduating with an accounting degree from the Southwestern University of Finance and Economics in Chengdu, she worked for a multinational company in Shenzhen until her move to Scotland.

 Sally has worked predominantly in Aberdeen and Aberdeenshire.
 She has a BA in Community Learning and Development from the University of Dundee.
 Sally has over 20 years experience in the voluntary sector supporting disabled people, carers and volunteers.
 On her time off, Sally enjoys keeping fit, live music and entertainment, and tries to keep up with her family and friends in Aberdeen.
 Sally also enjoys foreign travel and can be often found in some far away place seeking her next cultural experience!